LDAWG-a11y/makingThisAccessible/src/services.md

     </li>
   </ul>
   <h3>Disclaimer</h3>
   <p class="disclaimer">We work for you, but we do it our way.
-As we work for you, you are fully responsible for any legal challenges you may face, however, we can recommend a good lawyer.
+As we work for you, you are fully responsible for any legal challenges you may face, however, we can recommend a good lawyer should you find yourself in a spont of legal bother.
 Our products are built to your specification, if you do not specify certain aspects of legal compliance, you enter into contract with us at your risk.
-We can of course provide an additional consulting service, where we will inform you of all legal risks and how to mitigate them, but, we ain't cheap, we're too good to be cheap.<p>
+We can of course provide an additional consulting service where we will inform you of all legal risks and how to mitigate them, but, we ain't cheap, we're too good to be cheap.<p>
 </div>